 How to make my website comply with web accessibility requirements?

 If you are concerned that your website may not be accessible and comply with web accessibility requirements, the first step is to complete a web accessibility audit.
-The audit should include both manual and automated testing, assistive technology testing, and testing by disabled individuals.
+The audit should include both manual and automated testing, assistive technology testing, and testing by individuals with disabilities.
 Combining the results from these various testing methods will show you any accessibility features your website may lack.

 After your web accessibility audit is complete, use the results to remediate your website.
 Remediation should include removing accessibility barriers and adding accessibility features.
 Remediation does not have to be a painful process.
 The accessibility expert you hire should either complete all of the remediation for you or work closely with your developers to ensure accessibility techniques are applied correctly.